 People who love working at Ruby Tuesday are those who enjoy meeting new people every day, enjoy providing a service that is appreciated, and don’t mind hard work.
 Restaurant work is hard no matter what the company name is or how big the restaurant is.
 You really need to enjoy the food service industry.
 Servers work mainly for tips, and tips are not a guaranteed amount.
-You could make as much as $100 one day and $10.00 the next.
+You could make as much as $1how to make00 one day and $10.00 the next.
 Waiters and waitresses who have been in the business for a long time will tell you that you set your own wages by the way you provide service.
 Yet there are times when you will have customers who don’t tip just because they don’t believe in it or have overspent their budget and can’t.
 Your station is your own little corner shop where you are in charge of the service and fulfilling your customers’ needs.
 If you are not good at remembering a long list of things to do while running around doing other things, you may not be suitable for restaurant work—at least not front-of-house service.

 To submit a Ruby Tuesday Online Application, go to Ruby Tuesday’s careers page, and click on the Apply Online link.
 That will take you to the landing page to search for the job you want.
 On the right-hand side of the page, the application steps are listed in sequence.
 This includes the option of a resume in lieu of an application at Ruby or in addition to one.
 If your resume focuses on your expertise and experiences that would be of value to the company rather than on the minutia involved in an application, you may want to do both.
 You will have to sign in and follow the step-by-step process in order to see the openings available.